 The result of a call to the constructor of Member means that we have a reference to an actual object that we can use to call methods of that class.
 The following code snippet shows how an instance of Member is constructed in our user class and how one of its methods is called.

-// The next statement declares a variable of the type Member, with an identifier // called member.
+''' // called member.
 Note, again, that class types start with a capital letter and // identifiers start with a lower case letter.

 Member member;